slackhq/slack-api-docs/index_rtm.md

 		"text": "Hello"
 	}

 Every event has a `type` property which describes the type of event.
-The full list of event types is:
+Our servers currently send the following event types:

 {EVENT_TYPES}

+New event types will be added in the future, clients should be able to handle unexpected event types.

 ## Sending messages